Updated: April 11, 2021

 7. Opposites are good

 What I believe Matthew means by this is that one should learn how to think outside the box.
-Less than obvious solutions exist if we take the time to find it.
+Less than obvious solutions exist if we take the time to find them.

 8. Strength does not always equal success